 SMS?
 BTS?
 CMS?
 SRS!

-Software requirements specification is a document with requirements to an app.
+Software requirements specification is a document with requirements for an app.
 The SRS document includes functionality and performance requirements and limitations.
-SRS is compiled for transparent interaction between a client and a contractor.
+SRS is compiled to facilitate transparent interaction between a client and a contractor.

-SRS is written in Client language based on their opinion.
+SRS is written in the client language based on their opinion.
 To start cooperation, a contractor should know what clients want, and understand their desires and business goals.
 Based on information gathered during several calls, contractors make an SRS document.

 Structure

 Looks scary.
-On the one hand, having a template for every project is convenient, on the other hand, there is a risk to put yourself in the box and lose product individuality.
+On the one hand, having a template for every project is convenient, on the other hand, there is a risk of putting yourself in the box and losing product individuality.

-SRS structure includes detailed description of each part of the future app.
-The problem is that 90% of information there is useless.
-Only design examples and descriptions of complicated work algorithms are valuble.
+SRS structure includes a detailed description of each part of the future app.
+The problem is that 90% of the information there is useless.
+Only design examples and explanations of complicated work algorithms are valuable.
 If Tinder had SRS, there would be a matching algorithm.
 And 37 useless pages.

 1. Goals